When studying from home it is important to take time to look after your physical and emotional wellbeing.

 Five Ways to Wellbeing

 Evidence suggests there are 5 ways to improve your mental health and wellbeing (The Ways to Wellbeing are based on research conducted by the New Economics Foundation (NEF)).
 Trying these things could help you feel more positive and able to get the most out of life.
-Below are some resources and ideas that you can use to practice these 5 Ways to Wellbeing from the safety of your home.
+Below is a workbook and some resources that you can use to practice these 5 Ways to Wellbeing from the safety of your home.

 Regular physical activity is associated with lower rates of depression and anxiety across all age groups.
 It doesn’t need to be particularly intense for you to feel good – slower-paced activities, such as walking, or yoga can still have positive effects on your mood.

 For example: Joe Wicks’ channel, The Body Coach TV hosts a range of high intensity and body weight workouts.

 Apps: Workout for Women, Strava, Zombies, Run!, Sunsa Yoga